 “And our basketball team is heading for the playoffs,” Ron said.
 “That is very cool.”

 Devin smirked.
 “I see you guys snagged Porter Nash.
 When I was at Wilson we played a non-league game against Coronado Christian and they killed us.
 Porter scored over thirty points, I don’t remember the exact number, but he dominated the game and blocked at least a dozen shots.
-It’s so lucky he’s here.”
+We were so lucky his folks moved and he transferred to Hillcrest.
+And now I’m at Hillcrest.
+Go figure!”

 “He played great in our games against Cathedral and Alcosta,” Ron observed.
 “Our next game is with our arch-rival Campo, at their cracker-box of a gym.
-They won both games against us last year, but we won the first game against them this year and we wiped the floor with them.”
+They won both games against us last year, but we won the first game against them this year and we wiped the floor with them.
+But that was at our gym.”

 “This’ll be the second Hillcrest game I’ve seen,” Devin said.
 “If the Campo gym is small, how are we going to get all of our fans into the stands?”